Falcon-Punch/OtterRaft/README.md

 );
 ~~~

-Then click the “Save Plan” button.
+Then click the **Save Plan** button.
 The dialog will close and you will return to the server screen.
-The server should now check the configuration automatically, if not, click the “Check Configuration” button
+The server should now check the configuration automatically, if not, click the **Check Configuration** button

 ![8](https://user-images.githubusercontent.com/24645219/42769237-79cbe810-88d6-11e8-8ad0-d6b945f029fd.png)